imphys/smlm_datafusion3d/README.md

 knowledge about the structure to be reconstructed (template-free) and directly works on localization data not pixelated images.

-The main code is written in MATLAB and some of the compute-intensive kernels have been written in CUDA and C++.

 ## Requirements

 This code is built for a Linux enviroment.
 It might or might not work on a mac.